 Betty Jenkins and Blaine Helwig have collaborated and focused over the last decade plus on elementary school Title 1 reformation for both leadership and curriculum practices.
 Their work in two urban Title 1 elementary schools resulted in not only local and state academic recognition, but both campuses were also named National Blue Ribbon Schools in 2012 and 2015, respectively.
-Additionally, each elementary school was selected by the United States Department of Education as one of only 4 schools in the United States to be named national "profile schools" for academic excellence.
+Additionally, each elementary school was selected by the United States Department of Education as 1 of only 4 schools in the United States to be named national "profile schools" for academic excellence.

 Blaine Helwig is a locally, state and nationally recognized campus administrator and was the J. Walter Graham Elementary Principal in Austin ISD for 9 years until his retirement in October of 2016.
 In that time period, Graham Elementary (an urban Title 1 school) experienced dramatic and sustained academic success with challenging inner-city student demographics.
-The language arts, mathematics and science stop-gap resources implemented at Graham also
+From 2009 to 2016, Graham Elementary School’s academic performance earned exemplary accountability ratings and every possible academic distinction by the Texas Education Agency.
+The school was also honored in 2012 as a National Blue Ribbon School recipient, and the campus was featured as a National Blue Ribbon Profile School for academic excellence on the United States Department of Education’s website - one of only four schools in the country to receive this prestigious honor.
+Finally, the language arts, mathematics and science stop-gap resources implemented at Graham also